k1pchumba/alx-low_level_programming/0x09-static_libraries/README.md

-this is a readme file for 0x09-static_libraries
+this is readme file for static libraries